DaveBenham/VenomModules/README.md

 ### RESET

 Pressing the RESET button or sending a CV trigger to the RESET input arms the sequencer to perform a reset and restart the phrase pattern from the beginning.
 The RESET button will glow brightly while in an armed state.
-By default the reset action will wait until the leading edge of the next 24 ppqn clock.
-For typical tempos, a 24 ppqn clock is fast enough that the reset is perceived as nearly instantaneous.
+By default the reset action will wait until the leading edge of the next clock pulse.
+For typical tempos, a 24 PPQN clock is fast enough that the reset is perceived as nearly instantaneous.
 The module context menu has a Reset Timing option where you can specify a different value for when the reset is applied:
-- Clock (24 ppqn)
+- Clock
 - Bar
 - 1/2
 - 1/4